Sercan1111/Car-Detection-Using-YOLOV5/README.md

 python detect.py --weights runs/train/yolov5l_car_results/weights/best.pt --img 640 --conf 0.25 --source data/images/

 # Results
--The trained model achieves high accuracy in detecting cars with precision and recall values over 95%.
+- The trained model achieves high accuracy in detecting cars with precision and recall values over 95%.
 These metrics were validated using the validation dataset included in the training process.

 # Future Work
--Expanding the dataset to include more varied conditions like night-time images or different weather conditions.
+- Expanding the dataset to include more varied conditions like night-time images or different weather conditions.
--Experimenting with different YOLOv5 models like YOLOv5s or YOLOv5m for faster performance or higher accuracy.
+- Experimenting with different YOLOv5 models like YOLOv5s or YOLOv5m for faster performance or higher accuracy.
--Implementing additional features like car model and color recognition.
+- Implementing additional features like car model and color recognition.

 # Contributions
 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
 Please ensure to update tests as appropriate.